Bayesian non-parametric ordinal regression under a monotonicity constraint: Illustrations with real data

-Another way to present the model results is shown in Figure \ref{pisacond}, where the conditional posterior mean regression functions are presented as functions of class size at different values of school size.
-Here the posterior mean regression surfaces are shown for two countries, Great Britain (GBR) and Czech Republic (CZE), for which the 90\% credible intervals for the country specific random effects were the first to not overlap with zero to the opposite directions (see the Supplementary Materials for all the country effects).
+There was a substantial country effect on the responses, with the posterior median random effect variance of 0.54 and 90\% credible interval $(0.39,0.72)$.
+Another way to present the model results is shown in Figure \ref{pisacond}, where the conditional posterior mean regression surfaces are presented as functions of class size at different values of school size.
+Such curves are shown for two countries, Great Britain (GBR) and Hungary (HUN), for which the 90\% credible intervals for the country specific random effects were in opposite directions, being then the first countries for which the effect did not overlap with zero (see the Supplementary Figure~S10 for all the country effects).
 The 90\% credible intervals for the regression surfaces are mostly non-overlapping for these two countries, and the country effect seems comparatively larger than either of the covariate effects.